amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/Intro.01.md

 Dear Reader,

-You?re likely here because you know you?re capable of more in your life, and you?re searching for something to help elevate you to the next stage in your journey.
+You're likely here because you know you're capable of more in your life, and you're searching for something to help elevate you to the next stage in your journey.

 We?re all at different altitudes on the collective mountain of life.
 Some of us are halfway up.
 Many of us at the base, ready with our gear, tents, and food supplies, about to climb.
 Most of us can see the mountain in the distance and are deciding which path we should take to get there.